Staged New Field Developments in Colombia Being Implemented

 Since September 10, 2007 Gran Tierra Energy's production in Colombia has averaged approximately 1,491 BOPD, net after royalty, and production from operations in Argentina has averaged approximately 543 BOPD.
 Gran Tierra Energy's 2,034 BOPD net after royalty average production for this period is up from 1,140 BOPD average for the first half of 2007.

 Dana Coffield, President and CEO, stated "My objective of attaining a 2007 exit rate for Gran Tierra Energy in excess of 2,000 BOPD net after royalty has been attained three months ahead of schedule.
 Gran Tierra Energy's work program focus is now transitioning from exploration to development activities which are intended to continue our production growth into 2008.
 These development programs will be complemented by continued exploration activity in our three countries of operations through 2008."

 About Gran Tierra Energy Inc.

-Gran Tierra Energy Inc. is an international oil and gas exploration and production company, headquartered in Calgary, Canada, incorporated in the United States, trading on the NYSE MKT (GTE) and the Toronto Stock Exchange (GTE), and operating in South America.
-Gran Tierra holds interests in producing and prospective properties in Colombia, Peru, and Brazil.
-Gran Tierra has a strategy that focuses on establishing a portfolio of producing properties, plus production enhancement and exploration opportunities to provide a base for future growth.
-Additional information concerning Gran Tierra is available at www.grantierra.com.
-Investor inquiries may be directed to [email protected] or (403) 265-3221.
+Gran Tierra Energy Inc. is an international oil and gas exploration and production company, headquartered in Calgary, Canada, incorporated and traded in the United States and operating in South America.
+Gran Tierra Energy holds interests in producing and prospective properties in Argentina, Colombia and Peru.
+To date, Gran Tierra Energy has pursued a strategy that focuses on establishing a portfolio of producing properties, and development and exploration opportunities, through selective acquisitions, to provide a base for future growth.
+Additional information concerning Gran Tierra Energy is available at http://www.grantierra.com.
+Investor inquiries may be directed to [email protected] or 1-800-916-GTRE (4873).

 Chief Executive Officer